 Poor Working Memory is often the underlying cause of a range of learning difficulties and behaviour challenges (Penni Maher).

-Join us for the 2017 Working Memory Conference to gain an understanding of the everyday practical applications of Working Memory that best suit your circumstances.
+Gain an understanding of the everyday practical applications of Working Memory that best suit your circumstances.

 Listen to keynote speaker Maryanne Wolf explain why Working Memory is so critical to learning, and explore and develop your own lifelong skills in: